aaronbloomfield/pdr/labs/lab05/index.md

 - Print the result to the screen
 - Have no memory leaks

-Additionally, you should use the skeleton source files as a basis for your tree calculator.
+Additionally, you should use the skeleton source files in the prelab directory of [code.zip](code.zip) as a basis for your tree calculator.
 You may modify and add to the skeleton code as you see fit, but TreeCalcTest, TreeNode, `readInput()`, and `printOutput()` must NOT be modified.

 ### Sample Execution Run ###